cerema-lab/Sensors-2018-HAR-SPMF/README.md

 ## Requirements

-To train the deep neural networks in our experiments, you need to download and install [Keras 2.x.x](https://keras.io/) with [TensorFlow > 1.6](https://www.tensorflow.org/) as the backend and put image data to the folders.
+To train the deep neural networks in our experiments, you need to download and install [Keras 2.x.x](https://keras.io/) with [TensorFlow > 1.6](https://www.tensorflow.org/) as the backend and put image data to the folders: data/MSR Action3D; data/NTU-RGB+D, data/SBU Interaction and data/KARD.

 ## Experimental results